IOMMUFD¶

 IOMMUFD_OBJ_DEVICE, representing a device that is bound to iommufd by an external driver.

-The IOAS has a list of HW_PAGETABLES that share the same IOVA mapping and it will synchronize its mapping with each member HW_PAGETABLE.
+The IOAS has a list of HWPT_PAGINGs that share the same IOVA mapping and it will synchronize its mapping with each member HWPT_PAGING.

 All user-visible objects are destroyed via the IOMMU_DESTROY uAPI.

-The diagram below shows relationship between user-visible objects and kernel datastructures (external to iommufd), with numbers referred to operations creating the objects and links:
+The diagrams below show relationships between user-visible objects and kernel datastructures (external to iommufd), with numbers referred to operations creating the objects and links:

 | |